 Manually deleting intermediate files

 Many researchers don’t like to delete intermediate files until after they have completed all their research.
-You can still manually delete intermediate files at your discretion or contact Terra Support for a notebook script that can assist with this process.
+You can manually delete intermediate files at your discretion with this notebook script we've made available in this workspace.
+Make sure you read the instructions carefully as we cannot recover any data that you accidentally delete using this tool.